kdgregory/log4j-aws-appenders/README.md

 * JDK: 1.6
   The appender code does not rely on standard libary classes/methods introduced after 1.6.
-The AWS SDK, however, might.
+I have compiled and run the example on an OpenJDK 1.6 installation.
+  Be aware, however, that the AWS SDK might change at any time.
 * Log4J: 1.2.16
   This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
 It's been around since 2010,